Imagine a world where your assets generate passive income and build wealth, all through the magic of property investment.

 “Are there any regulatory requirements for BTL landlords?”

-You must also have an EPC (energy performance certificate).
+Landlords in England and Wales must also have an EPC (energy performance certificate) of E or above for their properties.
 Non-compliance can result in financial penalties or legal consequences.

 For more personalised advice and to discover which options best suit your needs, feel free to contact us.
 Your enchanted path to homeownership awaits!